WebOfTrustInfo/rwot5-boston/event-documents/plenaries/2-lightning-talks.md

    1 Shard a key and distribute it among people in my network.
    2 Or: a friend must approve large-scale transfer of tokens.

+The latter example of _social elevation_ is a powerful idea.

+Unfortunately, examples have suggested that shard lossage is much higher than expected.

+Notaries are an example of existing social verification of this sort.

 ## Verifiable Claims for Energy Distribution, Telecom, etc.

+Use verifiable claims to source your source of electricity.

+Solar energy, wind energy, traditional means energy.

+It would help encourage more available energy sources.

+And customers could choose what they're willing to pay.

+Could similarly source telecomm, based on price, how good they are.

+An exciting example is _GreenCerts_, and it would be great to use verifiable claims with them.